 Fish swimming at the top of the tank isn’t an uncommon problem to have.
 Sometimes, it’s a perfectly normal expected behavior based on the species of fish you have.
 Sometimes it’s not.

-This article assumes you’ve already done your due diligence looking up the type of fish you have a problem with and figuring out if it’s just natural behavior.
+This article assumes you’ve already done your due diligence by looking up the type of fish you have a problem with and figuring out if it’s just natural behavior.
 So we will only go into the things you should be worried about, How to diagnose the issue and how to solve the problem.

-Dissolved Oxygen and Low Oxygen Levels
+Dissolved Oxygen Issues and Signs Of Low Oxygen Levels

 - Labored breathing